 In my view, advocacy is also about morals, empowerment and about showing politicians that people with disabilities deserve dignity, empathy, and understanding instead of being mocked like Donald Trump did on his campaign trail.

-Sadly, though, it is clear that the Dáil Éireann’s vision for people with disabilities doesn’t match its so-called need to show how perfect Ireland’s disability rights will be after the UNCRPD ratification are therefore shameful and abusive.
+Sadly, though, it is clear that the Dáil Éireann’s vision for people with disabilities doesn’t match its so-called need to show how absolute Ireland’s disability rights will be after the UNCRPD ratification are therefore shameful and abusive.

 The UNCRPD ratification delay by Daíl Éireann’s is so, so, so not OK.
 It is demeaning, humiliating and holding people with disabilities for ransom in political agendas that we know nothing about.
 Assuming that people will “just take” another ratification delay is abusive.
 We don’t need buzzwords or platitudes, we’ve had enough of them throughout the years.
 It is about a date, a date that will finally give people with disabilities the same rights as in other European countries.